 Glitter eye shadows are not my thing.
-In fact, eye shadow isn't really my thing.
-However, this new palette from Urban Decay has totally unleashed my inner makeup artist.
-I have been playing around with the beautifully creamy, heavily-pigmented shimmering shades like I'm Picasso.
+In fact, eye shadow isn't really my thing, but this new palette from Urban Decay has totally unleashed my inner makeup artist.
+I have been playing around with the beautifully creamy, heavily pigmented shimmering shades like I'm Picasso.

 Nars Climax Extreme Mascara (£22)

-Another mascara launch that took me by surprised was this one from Nars.
-Usually volume isn't something I long for in a mascara as my lashes are naturally thick and stumpy.
-However, this stuff is just wonderful.
+Another mascara launch that took me by surprise was this one from Nars.
+Usually, volume isn't something I long for in a mascara as my lashes are naturally thick and stumpy.
+This stuff is just wonderful.
 It delivers a super-black, intense finish that is perfect for heavier eye looks.

 La Roche-Posay Effaclar Duo+ Ultra Concentrated Serum (£32)

-For those that suffer with spot-prone skin like I do, you need to know about this new serum from La Roche-Posay.
-The Effaclar cleansers and skin treatments are dermatologist-favourites thanks to their ability to clear up skin without upsetting it.
+For those that suffer from spot-prone skin as I do, you need to know about this new serum from La Roche-Posay.
+The Effaclar cleansers and skin treatments are dermatologist-favourites thanks to their ability to clear up the skin without upsetting it.
 This lightweight serum has kept my breakouts in check all month long, and I'm just about to start my second bottle.